-Please Note: All signatures below were either altered or removed for their protection
+Please Note: All signatures below were either altered or removed

 You have taken your journey with Greene and Greene beyond the mortal master craftsman.

 P. O. Box 1122

 We want to thank you, again, for the work you did for us on the two houses in Cripple Creek.

 You saved our Victorian windows and they are in great working condition, now.
 They are vastly superior to crummy, expensive, new windows that don't even fit their openings.